tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Issuer refuses to issue more tokens, it responds with an HTTP 429 (Too Many Requests) error to the Attester, which will forward the error to the client.

-The Issuer determines the correct Issuer Key by using the decrypted Origin Name value and TokenRequest.issuer_key_id.
-If there is no Issuer Key whose truncated key ID matches TokenRequest.issuer_key_id, the Issuer MUST return an HTTP 401 error to Attester, which will forward the error to the client.
+The Issuer determines the correct Token Key by using the decrypted Origin Name value and TokenRequest.token_key_id.
+If there is no Token Key whose truncated key ID matches TokenRequest.token_key_id, the Issuer MUST return an HTTP 401 error to Attester, which will forward the error to the client.
 The Attester learns that the client's view of the Origin key was invalid in the process.